gpospelov/arch-recipes/doc/step1-arch-btrfs-and-windows.md

 <hr>

-At this point you have to reboot successfully to your installed Arch via grub.
+At this point you have to be able to reboot either to Windows or to Arch via grub.

 <hr>